Using Preview Deployments

 - Click Save

-Once you have enabled Previews for your application, you will need to add the webhook to your git provider to complete the setup (see below).
+Once you have enabled Previews for your application, you will need to enable previews with your git provider to complete the setup.

 To disable Previews, follow the same process but select No Preview Deployments instead.
 Note that this will not remove any previews currently deployed on your servers.
 To delete previews - see our guide below.